 Three People Who Cannot Be an Agent Under an Advanced Directive

-Generally speaking, your advanced directive allows you to name a person to act as your agent to make health care decisions when you are unable to make them yourself.
+Generally speaking, your advanced directive allows you to name a person to act on your part to make health care decisions when you are unable to make them yourself.
 Many people also opt to add a backup or alternate agent in the event that your first choice is unwilling, unable, or unavailable to serve in this important role.
 There are a few limitations, however, on who can be named as an agent or an alternate agent.
 These individuals include:

 - The supervising health care provider over your care, such as your doctor.